lizhanmit/mooc-web-log-real-time-data-analysis/README.md

 ### Do Statistics about Page View (PV)

+#### Page View

-#### Do statistics about page view (click count) of class type courses today up to now to figure out how many times a specific class type course has been visited today up to now.
-Then save statistical results into database.
+Do statistics about page view (click count) of class type courses today up to now to figure out how many times a specific class type course has been visited today up to now.
+Then save statistical results into HBase.

-**Steps:**

-1. Save statistical results into database.
-~~2.
-Get data from database and display statistical results according to "yyyyMMdd" and "courseId" at front end.~~

 **What kind of database should we use?** (HBase)